 {257}

-the objects, inasmuch as they formed the main body of the people, and as their dispersion was nearer at hand; but the judgment of Judah is also proclaimed, and the prophet, at times, speaks of the whole together under the titles of &#8220;the children of Israel,&#8221; and &#8220;my people&#8221;: especially in chapter 4, as being the priesthood of God, while at the same time he speaks of the priests separately.
-The general application here of the expression &#8220;children of Israel&#8221; is explained clearly by its use in chapter 3: 5.
-The judgment on Judah is announced in chapter 5: 5, and 10-15; chapter 6:4 - 11; that of the house of the Lord, chapter 8: 1; that of Judah, again, verse 14; of Ephraim, Judah, and all Jacob, chapter 10: 11; of Judah and Jacob, chapter 12: 2.
+the objects, inasmuch as they formed the main body of the people, and as their dispersion was nearer at hand; but the judgment of Judah is also proclaimed, and the prophet, at times, speaks of the whole together under the titles of "the children of Israel," and "my people": especially in chapter 4, as being the priesthood of God, while at the same time he speaks of the priests separately.
+The general application here of the expression "children of Israel" is explained clearly by its use in chapter 3: 5.
+The judgment on Judah is announced in chapter 5: 5, and 10-15; chapter 6: 4-11; that of the house of the Lord, chapter 8: 1; that of Judah, again, verse 14; of Ephraim, Judah, and all Jacob, chapter 10: 11; of Judah and Jacob, chapter 12: 2.
 The sum of these passages shews plainly enough the object of the prophecy of Hosea; it applies to the whole of the land and of the people, to Judah as well as to Israel; but the ten tribes are chiefly in view.
-The expression, *the mother,* includes both, and the restoration of the whole people is announced, chapter 2, when God will again become their husband.
-The point which is not treated by Hosea is the family of David, if not in chapter 3: 4, 5, in which the subject is the people as a whole, under the title of &#8220;children of Israel,&#8221; and their history in a few striking words up to the time of their millennial restoration.
+The expression, *the mother*, includes both, and the restoration of the whole people is announced, chapter 2, when God will again become their husband.
+The point which is not treated by Hosea is the family of David, if not in chapter 3: 4, 5, in which the subject is the people as a whole, under the title of "children of Israel," and their history in a few striking words up to the time of their millennial restoration.

-The expression &#8220;Lo-ammi&#8221; necessarily applies to all the people, and, consequently, could not be announced ere the captivity of Babylon, although great progress may have been made towards its fulfilment by the captivity of the ten tribes.
+The expression "Lo-ammi" necessarily applies to all the people, and, consequently, could not be announced ere the captivity of Babylon, although great progress may have been made towards its fulfilment by the captivity of the ten tribes.
 The conduct of the king had, from the days of David and Solomon, been the question with God, in His dealings with His people, who were finally rejected on account of the sin of Manasseh.
 The impiety of Solomon had already been the cause of the separation of ten tribes from the throne of his family, and then the peculiar iniquity of these ten tribes had finally caused them to be delivered over into the hands of the Gentiles.
 Still, the house of God, the family of David, the priesthood of Aaron, the ark of the covenant, continued surrounded by two tribes and some other Israelites, in such sort that one could not say absolutely that there is no longer a people.
 Yet the arm of the Lord was already lifted up to smite Judah.
 One has only to consult Isaiah (who prophesied at the same time as Hosea), the declarations of the first four chapters, and the magnificent and touching appeal of chapter 5 of his